This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 Why stay in Kangaroo Point

 A more affordable option, especially if you have a car.
-It’s a bit more secluded but offers ferry access to South Bank and the City.
+It’s a bit further from the attractions but offers easy ferry access to South Bank and the City.
 The Kangaroo Point Cliffs are a highlight, offering rock climbing and stunning sunset views.
-Plus, my favourite French bakery in Brisbane, Christian Jacques, is here so your breakfast is sorted!
+Plus, my favourite French bakery in Brisbane, Christian Jacques, is here, so breakfast is sorted!

 Where to stay in Kangaroo Point